The Surf Ballroom marks the 56th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

-Toby Keith and Rascal Flatts headline this festival just west of Minneapolis.
+Alabama and Jake Owen headline this festival just west of Minneapolis.

-This riverside music festival includes a zipline, motocross show, movie tent and children's games and rides.
+This riverside music festival includes a motocross show, movie tent and children's games and rides.

 Six bluegrass bands perform at the fairgrounds in this Blue Hills town, and there's on-site camping.

-This year's big outdoor festival near Chippewa Falls features Blake Shelton, Carrie Underwood, Brad Paisley and Florida Georgia Line.
+This year's big outdoor festival near Chippewa Falls features Toby Keith, Keith Urban, Tim McGraw and Rascal Flatts.

 Big-name bands perform in Knoch Park, where there's also magic shows, kids' games, food and fireworks on the last evening.

 This festival has a scenic location in Marina Park, on the Lake Superior waterfront.